1973 Giro d'Italia

 The 1973 Giro d'Italia was the 56th running of the Giro, one of cycling's Grand Tours.
 It started in Verviers, Belgium, on 18 May, with a 5.2 km prologue and concluded with a 197 km mass-start stage, on 9 June.
 A total of 140 riders from fourteen teams entered the 20-stage race, that was won by Belgian Eddy Merckx of the Molteni team.
 The second and third places were taken by Italians Felice Gimondi and Giovanni Battaglin, respectively.

-In addition to the general classification, Merckx won the points classification.
+In addition to the general classification, Merckx won the points classification (taking six stages).
 Amongst the other classifications that the race awarded, José Manuel Fuente of KAS won the mountains classification.
 Molteni finished as the winners of the team points classification.

 Teams

-A total of fourteen teams were invited to participate in the 1973 Giro d'Italia.
+Fourteen teams were invited by the race organizers to participate in the 1973 edition of the Giro d'Italia.
+In total, 90 riders were from Italy, while the remaining 50 riders came from: Belgium (23), Spain (10), France (5), Switzerland (4), Germany (2), the Netherlands (2), Columbia (1), Denmark (1), Luxembourg (1), and Sweden (1).
 Each team sent a squad of ten riders, which meant that the race started with a peloton of 140 cyclists.

-From the riders that began this edition, 113 made it to the finish on the Trieste.
+Of those starting, 58 were riding the Giro d'Italia for the first time.
+The average age of riders was 26.87 years, ranging from 21–year–old Luciano Borgognoni (Dreher) to 39–year–old Aldo Moser (Filotex).
+The team with the youngest average rider age was Jollj Ceramica (24), while the oldest was Bianchi (29).
+113 made it to the finish on Trieste.

 The teams entering the race were: